opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 2. Java IDE, Eclipse preferred.

 ## Introduction
-The following work example describes how to develop and assemble an OSC plugin using Maven, Eclipse and the Bndtools plugin for [Eclipse](http://bndtools.org).
-The plugin implementation will be created as a single OSGi bundle, and then packaged up along with its dependencies in a plugin archive suitable for deployment into the OSC server.
+This guide describes how to develop and assemble an OSC plugin using Maven, Eclipse, and the [Bndtools](http://bndtools.org) plugin for Eclipse.
+The plugin implementation will be created as a single OSGi bundle to be packaged along with its dependencies in a plugin archive suitable for deployment into the OSC server.

 ## Creating a Maven Project